 Sensor comparison: Canon 77D vs Pentax 645Z

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon 77D features an APS-C sensor and the Pentax 645Z a medium format sensor.
 The sensor area in the 645Z is 333 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 0.79.
 The sensor in the 77D has a native 3:2 aspect ratio, while the one in the 645Z offers a 4:3 aspect.